Vornado Air

-Vornado is an American firm based in Andover, Kansas, that designs and manufactures household fans and other small appliances related to air circulation.
-The current incarnation of the company was founded in 1989, two years after the death of Ralph K. Odor (1895-1987), who founded the firm in the 1930s with Ottis A. Sutton in Wichita.
-The name of the company is a portmanteau of "Vortex" and "Tornado".
+Vornado is an American fan and home appliance brand based in Andover, Kansas, United States.
+The current incarnation of the company was founded in 1989, two years after the death of Ralph K. Odor (1895–1987), who founded the firm in the 1930s with Ottis A. Sutton in Wichita.
+The name of the company is a combination of Vortex and Tornado.

 History

 Ralph K. Odor experimented with different designs to improve airplane propellers in the late 1920s.
 In the 1930s, Odor met Ottis A. Sutton and the two men continued to experiment with different designs for propellers and were granted several patents.
 Odor and Sutton realized the propeller designs could also be applied to household fans, and after the end of World War II, the O.A.
 Sutton Corporation began marketing Vornado fans under the "Vornadofan" brand name.

-The name "Vornado" is a portmanteau of two words: "vortex" and "tornado".
+The name Vornado is a portmanteau of Vortex and Tornado.

-Early fans were designed by industrial designer Richard Ten Eyck, and were distinguished from ordinary fans by enclosure in a short duct shaped as aerodynamically contoured cylindrical ring, with an added concentric flared intake duct ring, sharply pitched blades, stationary vanes and aerodynamic grille, and rubber shock-mounting.
-The design was advertised as making the fan exceptionally quiet, efficient and effective, delivering a narrower, more-concentrated blast of air than normal fans.
+Early fans were distinguished by enclosure in a short cylindrical duct, with an added concentric flared intake duct ring, sharply pitched blades, stationary vanes and aerodynamic grille, and rubber shock-mounting.
+This archetype was also the first to eschew oscillation in favor of a stationary design focused on the continuous circulation of the air in the room.
+The design was advertised as making the fan exceptionally quiet, efficient, and effective, delivering a narrower, more concentrated blast of air than normal fans.

-The company later added a line of air conditioners.
+The brand later added a line of air conditioners.

 Amid sales that had fallen to half of their peak, the company ceased production in September 1958 and began liquidating its inventory, and manufacturing and office equipment were auctioned off in June 1959.
 Sutton's air conditioner coil manufacturing line was purchased by Gibson Refrigerator Co. and moved from Wichita.
 In October 1959, the O.A.
 Sutton Corp. was purchased by the discount department store chain Two Guys, which subsequently renamed itself Vornado, Inc.

 The consolidated company expanded the Vornado line of appliances to more than 50 in under three years, including ranges, freezers, hair dryers, and electronic can openers sold by the Two Guys chain as well as other dealers, though the manufacturing operations were outsourced.
 That company eventually divested all retail operations and evolved into what is now Vornado Realty Trust, a real estate investment trust.

 From 1997 to 2008, the Vornado headquarters in Andover hosted the Antique Fan Collectors Association's (AFCA's) Antique Fan Museum in their lobby, featuring antique electric fans sourced from AFCA members around the world, as well as some modern Vornado products.
 In 2008, the museum relocated to Zionsville, Indiana at ceiling fan manufacturer Fanimation's headquarters.